flowbased/fbp-diff/doc/braindump.md

 Should the tool also support diffing (text) components or only do graphs?
 Would be mostly as fallback...
 Perhaps better to error out, and leave this to tools dedicated to the purpose.

+# Filtering?

+If one is only interested in changes affecting a particular *node* (or *component*), perhaps one could specify that as a filter.
+Exit status would also reflect.